jekyllgrim/ZScript_Basics/12_Weapons_Overlays_PSprite.md

 }
 ```

 This orb will replace the vanilla Plasmaball (do remember that you can handle replacements not only with a `replaces` keyword but also [with an event handler](11_Event_Handlers.md#actor-replacement-via-event-handlers)).
-It uses a static array (these will be covered in detail in the [Arrays](13_Arrays.md) chapter) to hold a list of translation names and picks one randomly when the orb is spawned.
+It uses a static array (these will be covered in detail in the [Arrays and linked lists](13_Arrays.md) chapter) to hold a list of translation names and picks one randomly when the orb is spawned.
 After that it finds the Flash PSprite on the shooter's weapon and sets its translation to the same value.

 Basically this is the inverse of the earlier method.